justanothercell/scoletite_os/README.md

 ## ATTENTION
 This is probably only compilable on 64-bit systems due to rust's core crate having problems with transpiling.
+You might want to try [xargo](https://github.com/japaric/xargo) which i did not end up using but claims to be able to cross compile rust core.

 ## Build & Run
 see [run.bat](run.bat)